-For details about the Core Curriculum, please contact The Core Curriculum and General Education Office (CCGEO) (https://www.ln.edu.hk/ccgeo).
+For details about the Core Curriculum, please contact the Office of Core Curriculum (OCC) (https://www.ln.edu.hk/occ).

 You may add/drop courses during the Registration Day and the Add/Drop period through Online Registration System.
 For dates of the Registration Day and the Add/Drop period, you may click HERE.

 The Online Registration System is available both on- and off-campus.

 To learn more about adding/dropping courses, you may go through the following items:

 You may visit https://www.ln.edu.hk/reg/undergraduate-programmes/course-registration (under Programme and Course Information) to find out the meeting date/time of all courses offered in each term.